-– CANADA, Toronto – The Global Network of Director Institutes (GNDI) has expanded its membership network with the addition of director institutes from Germany, Russia and Pakistan joining its ranks.
+– CANADA, Toronto – The Global Network of Director Institutes (GNDI) has expanded its membership network with the addition of director institutes from Germany, Russia, and Pakistan joining its ranks.

 Vereinigung der Aufsichtsräte in Deutschland e.V.
 (VARD) in Germany, Independent Directors Association (IDA) in Russia and Pakistan Institute of Corporate Governance (PICG) join 15 other leading director associations from Australia, Brazil, Canada, Europe, the Gulf States, Hong Kong, Malaysia, Mauritius, New Zealand, Singapore, Southern Africa, Switzerland, Thailand, United Kingdom, and the United States.

-“The expansion of GNDI’s membership supports the organisation’s mandate to bring forward the latest trends and issues in corporate governance and share knowledge and best practices on matters that affect directors globally,” said Stan Magidson, Chair of GNDI and President and CEO of the Institute of Corporate Directors in Canada.
+“The expansion of GNDI’s membership supports the organization’s mandate to bring forward the latest trends and issues in corporate governance and share knowledge and best practices on matters that affect directors globally,” said Stan Magidson, Chair of GNDI and President and CEO of the Institute of Corporate Directors in Canada.

 GNDI was established in December 2012 to foster closer cooperation between its members, who are each recognized as the primary institute for directors and governance in their respective country.

 The following organizations are members of GNDI: